 Bolton Market Hall

-A Heritage statement was prepared to support design proposals for changes to the listed Victorian market building, including conversion of basement vaults to retail/ restaurant space.
-The 1980’s ‘Market Place’ shopping centre on the north is connected through a circular atrium structure to the ‘Market Hall’ from 1851, a functioning lively market.
-In the early 2000’s the market place was extended into the Market Hall over two levels with the 1980’s atrium both linking and dividing the two.
-The extension was viewed by English Heritage as an unsatisfactory intervention as it compromised the sense of space and the dual axes of the original Hall.
-Lying underneath the Market Hall and neglected in the previous conversion lay the 19th century brick Vaults, built as storage for the market above.
-The main primary impacts we were asked to assess were their opening up and integration.
+In the early 2000s, the Market Place was extended into the Market Hall, spanning two levels, with the atrium both linking and dividing the two spaces.
+English Heritage viewed this extension as an unsatisfactory intervention, as it disrupted the sense of space and the dual axes of the original Market Hall.
+Beneath the Market Hall lie the neglected 19th-century brick vaults, originally built as storage for the market above.
+The primary impacts we were asked to assess were the opening up and integration of these vaults into the building.